stablekernel/aqueduct/source/docs/deploy/deploy_local.md

 4. Modify the configuration file.
 5. Run the application.

-Estimated Time: <5 minutes.
+Estimated Time: 5 minutes.

 ### Step 1: Create a Local Database

 Create a database with the same name as your application and a user that can access that database.
-Do not use the name 'dart_test' for the database; this database is used by Aqueduct to run tests by default.

 Run the following SQL locally with a user that has privileges to create databases.
-(If using `Postgres.app`, open the `psql` terminal from the `Postgres.app` status menu item `Open psql`).
+(If using `Postgres.app`, open the `psql` terminal from the `Postgres.app` status menu item `Open psql`.)

 ```sql
 CREATE DATABASE app_name;